iluwatar/java-design-patterns/collecting-parameter/README.md

 are localised to the smaller functions.

 ### Wikipedia says
-In the CollectingParameter idiom a collection (list, map, etc.) is passed repeatedly as a parameter to a method which adds items to the collection.
+In the Collecting Parameter idiom a collection (list, map, etc.) is passed repeatedly as a parameter to a method which adds items to the collection.

 ### Programmatic example
 Coding our example from above, we may use the collection `result` as a collecting parameter.
 The following restrictions